-The legal issues on the facts included the potential that the Crown could not prove beyond a reasonable doubt that the client was operating the motor vehicle or in the car and in control of the vehicle.
+The legal issues on the facts included the potential that the Crown could not prove beyond a reasonable doubt that the client was operating the motor vehicle, nor that he was in the car and in control of the vehicle.
 Further, even if the Crown could prove operation or care and control, the Crown would have a further duty to prove the vehicle itself was operable.
 The male was never identified by police to have been operating the vehicle and when police arrived, the male was outside of the vehicle.
 Additionally, the vehicle itself was lodged in a snowbank with no indication that there was a realistic possibility the vehicle could have been put into motion.

 After careful research, the defence believed that once the Crown met the burden of proof with respect to proving operation, care and control, and operability, the Crown would also have to prove that the client did not drink after driving or shortly before driving, such that he was not impaired at the time of driving but became impaired after driving.